Østjylland Region

 from "Danske Folke Dragter" by Nanna Gandil, 1972

-The "sniptøj" headgear is sole part of the outfit shown above that is uniquely characteristic of the Østjylland region.
+The "sniptøj" headgear is the sole part of the outfit shown above that is uniquely characteristic of the Østjylland region.
 Notably, it consists of a large stiffened piece of linen.
 There is both embroidery and lace from the town of Tønder.
 Regarding the lace side "wings," some headgear consisted of removable wings, while other headgear had wings which were attached.

 Although not uniquely characteristic of Østjylland or of Århus County, the other elements of the outfit shown above are as follows: